Daniel J. Frey

 Ignorance of truth

-Fear, ignorance, and their child hate have been why we don't have nice things in society.
+Fear, ignorance, and their child hate have been why we don't have nice things in our American society.

 Fear, ignorance, and their child hate have been the roadblock, the hurdle, the moat, the barbed wire, the wall that has kept society from reaching the promised land.

-They have been the crab in the barrel of life that keeps pulling those back who want to escape the cycle of violence from escaping.
+They have been the crab in the barrel of life that keeps pulling those back who want to escape the cycle of violence.

 Fear and ignorance didn't produce just one child.

-Every generation, another abandoned sibling is added to the orphanage.
+Every generation, another abandoned sibling of hate is added to the orphanage.

 This generation's child of hate finds its refuge in social media.